 Trail’s Community Relations Coordinator, trail builder, and outdoors advocate.
 Her dedication, energy, and passion for Canada’s outdoors and its trails is, in my experience, unequalled – with the results showing in the sheer beauty and immaculate conditions of Prince Edward Island’s trails which are without a doubt a trekker’s or a cyclists paradise to venture along!

-Stephanie Miller and the women of the South Whiteshell Trail Association who in recent years have guided the development of the amazing network of trails from Falcon Lake into the heart of Whiteshell Park!
-In the process they have leveled, expanded, and maintained an amazing stretch of local pathway and a section of The Great Trail making it easier to navigate, safer to use, and more enjoyable to traverse!
+Stephanie Miller and the women of the South Whiteshell Trail Association who in recent years have guided the development of the amazing network of trails from Falcon Lake into the heart of Whiteshell Provincial Park!
+In the process they have levelled, expanded, and maintained an amazing stretch of local pathway and a section of The Great Trail making it easier to navigate, safer to use, and more enjoyable to traverse!

 This of course is not a comprehensive list as there are so many people whose names we’ll never know and who we have not yet had the chance to talk with but who have contributed towards making our nation’s trails wonderful, accessible and safe!
 Across the country, in every community we have visited we have chatted with, been emailed or messaged from people whose grandmothers, mothers, sisters, daughters, and family members have been involved in building the pathways and greens spaces in their region.

 Women donate, they design and plan, they organize, they advocate, they help build, and continue to maintain the pathways in our nation.
 They dedicate time and resources to ensuring trails are accessible, that they are connected, and women work tirelessly to host activities and events for trail groups, nature organizations, and outdoors clubs across the country!

 Thank you to all the women, and the people who support their efforts and achievements from coast to coast to coast!